erikkessler1/erg-ocr/README.txt

   DESCRIPTION:
-    This will ask you to classify each character the system extracts and will store the data in the output-file
+    This will ask you to classify each character the system extracts and will store the data in the output-file.

+    Notes:
+     - For : and . you have to type ':' and '.'
+     - You can skip classifying a digit with 's'

 ### CLASSIFYING ###